ABA Centers of America

 Named for the company, the ABA Centers headquarters building sits at 110 E. Broward Blvd in downtown Fort Lauderdale.

-ABA Centers of America is a United States–based healthcare company that provides applied behavior analysis (ABA) therapy and autism diagnostic services for children and adolescents with autism spectrum disorder (ASD).
+ABA Centers of America is a United States–based healthcare company that provides applied behavior analysis (ABA) and diagnostic services to autistic children.
 The company was founded in 2020 and is headquartered in Fort Lauderdale, Florida.
-ABA Centers of America operates treatment centers, diagnostics and offers in-home services in New Hampshire and Massachusetts.
+As of September 2026, the company is under federal criminal investigation for allegedly defrauding federal and private healthcare programs; it has also been accused of overbilling and insurance fraud in two pending civil lawsuits originally filed in 2025.